Enriquito/youtube-dl-front/README.md

 cd youtube-dl-front/
 git pull
 ```
-Terminate the current node process and restart with
+Terminate the current node process and restart with the following commands.

 ```bash
 cd youtube-dl-front/server